 - Workshops – learn digital, traditional, and off-beat media in a hands-on format.

 - Field trips – visit natural attractions nearby (e.g. preserves, parks, museums, arboretums).

-Each conference happens in a different U.S. city, alternating between East and West Coast and mid-country.
+Each conference happens in a different U.S. city, alternating between East and West Coast and mid-country, with the occasional International venue.
 Look below to check out some of our past locations.
 (Fun fact: In 2000, 150 American illustrators flew to Portugal to experience our first international destination.)